 - Brazilian Maple

 - Read Oak

 The above hardwood floor types give a good idea of the wide variety of wood flooring available.
 Our eco-friendly hardwood floor refinishing process is perfect for all wood floor types.
-Ask a Sandless Finish specialist about your floors today!
+Ask a Wood Floor Refinishing specialist about your floors today!

 Hardwood Floor Refinishing has two main procedures.
 1. Full Sanding, Staining, And Refinishing 2.
 Light Sanding, Buffing, Restoration, Screening, And Cleaning.
 With either procedure, you should always have your wood floors evaluated to determine the exact conditions of your wood floors.
 1. Full Sanding, Staining, And Refinishing Of Your Hardwood Floors.
 Check to see if…